 He works with a wide range of clients in the public and private sectors, supporting their procurement, use, development and commercialisation of technology solutions and other forms of intellectual property.
 In recent years, he has been involved in some of the largest M&A and other corporate transactions in the New Zealand TMT sector, advising clients on IT due diligence and separation and/or integration of IT systems.

-Allan has also worked with a number of healthtech providers and healthcare sector agencies, including District Health Boards, on the procurement and implementation of new healthcare technical solutions.
+Allan has also worked with a number of healthtech providers and healthcare sector agencies, including Te Whatu Ora Health New Zealand (previously DHBs), on the procurement and implementation of new healthcare technical solutions.

 Allan is a leading privacy and data protection advisor, having coordinated numerous international privacy compliance programmes while working in the United Kingdom.
 He advises clients on all aspects of data collection and processing, data-driven business models, international data transfers, engagement of cloud service providers, and privacy breaches and other cybersecurity matters.